By Kyla Hansen, CPA

 On a similar note, dealing with different banker every time you interact with your bank is not ideal.
 Working with a banker who is comfortable and familiar with your business can prevent headaches, especially if your business is unique or seasonal.

-- You’ve outgrown your bank.
+- You’ve outgrown it.

 Federal lending restrictions and limitations are generally based on a bank’s size.
-If your needs have exceeded your bank’s lending capabilities, it’s possible you could benefit from a larger bank.
+If your needs have exceeded your bank’s lending capabilities, it’s possible you could benefit from a larger establishment.
 Keep in mind that some banks will augment their lending power by offering an SBA loan.
 This approach gets part of the loan off of the bank’s coverage, but it can create additional fees and expenses for you.
 In some situations, however, an SBA loan will be the best fit for your business needs.
 If your bank suggests an SBA loan, make sure it’s the best option for you.

-- Your bank is behind the times.
+- They are behind the times.

 Your bank should be able to support you with resources such as remote deposit, company credit cards and even fraud protection features such as Positive Pay.
 Having access to these not only creates efficiencies but also provides additional controls.
 If your bank is lacking in this area, you may be better served elsewhere.